AtticusKuhn/EU-Economy-Bot/README.md

 - DEPRECATED $config (config option) (config setting) - if you have the admin role, configure the bot.
     * Earn method - can be message send, time online, length sent, or none.
     * Earn amount - how much money will be earned when someone earns money
-- $stats - See stats on the economy of the server, such as inflation, GDP, and M0.
+- $stats (wallet)- See stats on the economy of the server, such as inflation, GDP, and M0.
 - $smart-contract (trigger) (code) - set up a smart contract
+- $send-each (condition) (amount) - send money to each person who satisfies that condition
+- $whois (condition) - returns which people satisfy condition.
+Useful for send-each

 # Wallets explained